 Using tags to organize your Overleaf projects

 It’s easy to organize your Overleaf projects using tags.
 These tags are personal to you (your collaborators won’t see them) and you can use as many as you like in whatever combination you like.
+Below you’ll find step-by-step instructions for using tags on your projects.

 Creating a new tag